 6.Y.2.3 Certificate issuance

 The NF begins the certificate issuance process by sending a POST request to the CA's newOrder resource.
-The NF demonstrates control of its NF instance ID by included its signed NfInstanceId, as provided by the OAM, in the ACME challenge response.
+The NF demonstrates control of its NF instance ID by including its signed NfInstanceId, as provided by the OAM, in the ACME challenge response.

-In NF certificates, both client and server, subjectAltName contains the NfInstanceId as an "otherName".
+In NF certificates, both client and server, subjectAltName contains the NfInstanceId as a "uniformResourceIdentifier" formatted as a URN as described in clause 5.3.2 of TS 29.571.
+For example, "urn:uuid: 4ace9d34-2c69-4f99-92d5-a73a3fe8e23b" is the string representation of the NF Instance ID "4ace9d34-2c69-4f99-92d5-a73a3fe8e23b" as a URN.

 A full ACME new-order request would look as follows: